- Supporting your wife during labor and delivery: What dads should do

-My wife wanted to watch her favorite movies to keep her mind off of the labor and pain, so I also took my Apple TV and hooked it up to the hospital television – I even packed up every cable possible to ensure we could get it connected.
+My wife wanted to watch her favorite movies to keep her mind off the pain.
+I also took my Apple TV and hooked it up to the hospital television.
+I even packed up every cable possible to ensure we could get it connected.
 My ultimate goal was to give my wife exactly what she wanted.

 I also took an extra blanket and pillow for myself – although my wife ended up using them.
 Nonetheless, they came in handy.
 My baby was born on my Child’s Play blanket with Chucky’s face sprawled across it.